hatcherfang/WebDev/SSL/README.md

 ```
 4. Restart apache server and install ca.crt in client then you can visit the apache server from client, client must install the certificate ca.crt or it can not pass the authentication.

+## Use endpoint certificate to configure apache server
-## Except step 2, we can also create endpoint certificate directly to configure our apache server so that we don't need install the certificate in client and we can use ssl directly.
+(Except step 2, we can also create endpoint certificate directly to configure our apache server so that we don't need install the certificate in client and we can use ssl directly.)
 1. Configure "/etc/pki/tls/openssl.cnf" of openssl as below, we set `basicConstraints = CA:false`, because rootCA can not be the certificate of apache server, we set basicConstraints as C:false to create endpoint certificate.
 ```
   [ v3_ca ]